Macdoch Foundation is the Australian philanthropic foundation of Prue and Alasdair MacLeod, established in late 2019.

 Our staff

-“My hope is that we’ll play a major role in accelerating the deployment of nature-based climate solutions.
-We need to explore what is possible at the nexus of nature, climate and agriculture and place people and communities at the heart of that work.”
+“My hope is that we’ll play a major role in exploring and pursuing the solutions at the nexus of nature, climate and agriculture, and placing people and communities at the heart of that work.”

 Michelle GortanCEO